 Lemonis’ deal was to put in $100,000 for a 50% share of profits and use his expertise to get the business to $10 million a year in sales rapidly and from there – who knows how high?

 Not a bad offer for a failing company at death’s door.

 Some forensic accounting revealed that instead of losing money, the company was spinning off $400,000 in cash (that turned out to be missing.)
 Weird, but not unheard of.

 Being conservative, assume that $10 million in sales (4x the sales) would only double that amount from $400,000 to $800,000.

-If so, then Lemonis’ one time investment of $100,000 a year and some sweat equity on the front end and ongoing deal making and advice, would yield him $400,000 a year (and up) ongoing.
+If so, then Lemonis’ one-time investment of $100,000 and some sweat equity on the front end and ongoing deal making and advice, would yield him $400,000+ a year every year.